"The knife is sharpened on a stone, people are strengthened in adversity."

 But the same psychology that got him there doesn't stop once he arrives.

 Protection becomes control.
 Control becomes the only thing that feels like safety.
-The walls built to keep danger out become prisons for everyone inside.
+And the people inside the fortress don't get a say in the arrangement.
 His father's dying instruction — "don't persecute people" — has become the instruction Xi has most conspicuously failed to follow.

 He protects his daughter with the ferocity of someone who watched his sister hang herself.
 He consolidates power with the determination of someone who saw everything evaporate overnight.
 He trusts almost no one because, at a formative moment, almost no one proved trustworthy.